THISDAY Policy Dialogue Series Tagged: “Improving Nigeria’s Health Outcomes In Numbers”

 I’ll encourage every State to make good use of the SOML-PforR resources.
 Under the program, States that fail to make judicious use of the funds will miss out on future disbursements, but beyond that, good financial practices and efficient utilization of resources will improve living standards of large numbers of our people, and move us closer to our goals of achieving Universal Health Coverage.

 As I draw to a close, let me use this opportunity to inform participants present, as part of the numerous health initiatives at the Federal level, and in line with Mr. President’s agenda, that we will commence the implementation of the Basic Health Care Provision Fund (BHCPF).

 As you all know, funds have been included in the 2018 budget for the implementation of the Basic Health Care programme.
 It is a key deliverable of our administration, as we recognize the importance of human capital in spurring economic growth and development.

 With the Basic Health Care Fund, we aim to provide a transparent and efficient structure for the inter-fiscal transfer of resources, through implementing agencies to the service delivery points which are the Primary Health Care Facilities.

 These funds will be used in purchasing an explicit, but guaranteed package of high impact maternal and child health services, while improving the quality of healthcare delivered at the facilities.
-We do not envision that funds will be kept in any account, but rather disbursed swiftly to provide the much needed services to the rural poor.
-Every beneficiary will receive an identification card, with a unique code to enable us accurately determine the number of people benefitting from the program.
+We do not envision that funds will be kept in any account, but rather disbursed swiftly to provide the much-needed services to the rural poor.
+Every beneficiary will receive an identification card, with a unique code to enable us to accurately determine the number of people benefitting from the program.